 In ILA, we are in the midst of Unit 2 and discussing adversity through different people, settings, and time periods.
 It’s something our students can really relate to right now.
 Students are writing expository essays about this topic by focusing on writing a thesis that is supported by examples and evidence.
 Please encourage your student to read outside of class to help expand their expository writing skills and vocabulary--the science proves it makes a huge difference in their academic success!

-Fowler Middle School is participating in a service project to sponsor “Angels” during this holiday season!
-“Angels” are less fortunate children in this community, Frisco ISD.
+Fowler Middle School is participating in a service project to sponsor over 30 “Angels” during this holiday season!
+“Angels” are less fortunate children in this community.

-We are asking for a monetary donation (cash only), and we will be purchasing gift cards using the donations.
+We are asking for a monetary donation (cash only), and our National Junior Honor Society students will purchase the gifts using the donations.

 Thank you in advance for your donation.
 We are excited about making this project a success!

 Proactivity - Proactive people don’t accept the world as it is or wait for direction from others to initiate change.
 Instead, they take matters into their own hands, acting to make the world better for themselves and others.
 They speak truth to power, take charge to solve problems, and champion new ideas.